Attention Building Activities - Working Memory & Hemisphere Integration

 We live in a society that is constantly bombarding children with stimuli to the point that when there is no stimulation, many kids get bored.
 In addition, many children do not know how to activate their own cognition and take control of their own thought processes.

-Later, his findings inspired a test, The Stroop Test.
+Later, his findings inspired a test, the Stroop Test.
 The Stroop Test is purported to measure selective attention, cognitive flexibility, processing speed, and executive functions.
-If you would like to learn more about these activities as well as see some sample pages, Click Here.
+If you would like a free sample of these activities.
+To learn more about this publication, CLICK HERE.
 I also created some fun card games to strengthen executive functioning/working memory skills.

 Share this post